The Best Australian Rules Betting Sites

 Margin of Victory

 If there is one better feeling than beating your biggest rivals on the pitch, it is totally humiliating them.
 And sometimes you just know it’s going to happen.
 Therefore, the margin of victory is a fun bet; you are offered a few choices of how many points one team will beat the other by.
 The two most popular margin of victory bets at Australian Rules gambling sites are the 16+ and 25+ bets.
-As the name suggests, you are predicting there will be either a 16 point or more gap for the 16+ and at least a 25-point difference between the teams for the 25+.
+As the name suggests, you are predicting either a 16 point or 25 point or more difference between the teams.

 Emerging Markets in Australian Rules Betting